The legal aspects of an M&A deal are as important as the financial aspects. Let’s see why.

 - Merger: mergers, together with acquisitions, are a widely adopted strategy for companies looking to increase value, achieve growth, or expand market share.

 Both sides of the deal have their own legal interests and considerations within each option.
-That’s why it’s important to address all the legal issues when negotiating the deal structure.
+That’s why it’s important to address all the legal issues when negotiating the deal structure and deal strategy (for example, a divestiture strategy approach will differ from an investment strategy).
 Every deal structure has different legal ramifications, such as tax consequences, transferring liability, shareholder approval, and third-party contractual consent requirements.

 Mergers and acquisition law specialists tackle these issues and help to determine the most appropriate deal structure.